ubuntu/yaru/README.md

 ## Copying or Reusing

-This project is licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt) and the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).
+This project has mixed licencing.
+You are free to copy, redistribute and/or modify aspects of this work under the terms of each licence accordingly (unless otherwise specified).

-The Suru icon assets (any and all `.svg` or `.png` files) are licenced under the terms of the CC-by-SA, things such as the render scripts are free software licenced under the GNU GPL (unless otherwise specified); you can copy, redistribute and/or modify aspects of this work under the terms of each license accordingly.
+The Suru icon assets (any and all source `.svg` files or rendered `.png` files) are licenced under the terms of the [Creative Commons Attribution-ShareAlike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+Included scripts are free software licenced under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.txt).

 ## Installing & Using